MHM-512/todoListProject-js/README.md

 4. Event Delegation
 Instead of binding individual event listeners to every list item button, a single delegated listener attached to the parent container (<ul>) listens for events, reducing memory consumption and enhancing performance.

-5. Observer Pattern
-Subscribers (UI renderer and Storage persistence) subscribe to state changes.
-Whenever dispatch triggers, all listeners execute automatically in a reactive manner.

 ### Step-by-Step Execution Lifecycle
 ## Initialization:
 loadFromStorage fetches raw JSON from localStorage and safely parses it using safeJSONParse.